Chip-based superconducting traps for levitation of micrometer-sized particles in the Meissner state: Microfabrication of traps and particles

 \subsection{Fabrication of particles}

-The particles can be obtained from metallic powders or can be microfabricated directly in the traps. \Fref{fig:particles}(a) shows a spherical Pb particle individually selected from Pb powder.
+The particles can be obtained from particle powders or can be microfabricated directly in the trap. \Fref{fig:particles}(a) shows a spherical Pb particle individually selected from Pb powder.
 Note, however, that most particles in the powder are non-spherical and one has to pick-and-place the desired particles into the trap region.
-A systematic approach towards fabricating particles of well defined shapes can rely on etching of thin superconducting layers. \Fref{fig:particles}(b) shows such an approach, where we fabricated cylinder- and ring-shaped particles from a Nb layer.
-The particles are fabricated by sputtering a 300\,nm thick Nb layer on top of a sacrificial layer of hard-baked resist.
-The particle shape is patterned via EBL followed by ICP-RIE etching in the same way as the trap architectures.
-The sacrificial resist layer is removed using oxygen plasma, releasing the particles onto the substrate.
+A systematic approach towards fabricating particles can rely on etching of thin superconducting layers.
+To this end, we fabricated cylinder- and ring-shaped particles directly on the trap chip by sputtering a 300\,nm thick Nb layer on top of a sacrificial layer of hard-baked resist, see \fref{fig:particles}(b).
+The particle shape is patterned via EBL followed by ICP-RIE etching.
+The sacrificial resist layer is removed using oxygen plasma, releasing the particles onto the chip.

-The trap fields we consider in the following remain below the first critical field of Nb ($0.17$\,T) or of Pb ($0.08$\,T) on the particle surface in order to conform with our modeling assumption of levitating superconductors in the Meissner state, which is key to avoid undesired mechanical dissipation from moving flux vortices inside the particle \cite{SClevitation,pino_-chip_2018}.